NGX123/bash-scripts/README.md

 # Scripts

-Use [ShellCheck](https://www.shellcheck.net/) on all changed .sh files after editing and make sure that no glbal variables used by other files are deleted
+## Checking Algorithm
+1. Check all the changed files .sh with [ShellCheck](https://www.shellcheck.net/) and fix errors that show up
+2. Make sure that all global varibales used by include scripts are present
+3. Run the scripts/main.sh on a linux VM and check if everything is done correctly